-This lounge also offers red and white wine and beer all day with special cocktails and spirits, and after-dinner liquors.
+This lounge also offers red and white wine, beer all day, special cocktails, spirits, and after-dinner liquors.
 The food on offer is massively generous.
 It will fill you up and make paying for this lounge’s access worthwhile.

 9. InterContinental Bali

 The InterContinental Bali Resort is nestled in 34 tropical acres of lush tropical gardens overlooking Jimbaran Bay on Bali’s southern tip.
 It is just 10 minutes from Denpasar International Airport (DPS) and is big with 417 guest rooms, including a Club InterContinental wing and an open-air lobby.